Rio–São Paulo high-speed rail: Project history

 The original project, named Expresso Bandeirantes, was to build a high-speed rail line between São Paulo and Campinas.
 The project was canceled in 2007 because the Brazilian government concluded that it was more viable to connect Campinas, São Paulo and Rio de Janeiro with a single line 518 km long.

 On December 7, 2009, the federal government announced the scoring criteria for bids, with 70% for the cost of building the project and 30% for ticket pricing.

 On July 2, 2010, it was announced that the line is now not expected to open before late 2016.
 It is hoped that the joint-venture, comprising the government and winning consortium, will be created during 2011.

 On early April, 2011, the government relented to requests from interested consortia to postpone the bid.
 The argument of the foreign technology suppliers was that they hadn't found interested construction contractors yet.
 It was then rescheduled for July 29.

-On July 29, 2011, no consortium submitted a proposal in the ceremony of bidding envelopes delivery.
-Only the foreign technology suppliers attended the event arguing that no Brazilian contractor showed interest in investing in the project of construction of the railroad, a condition of bidding documents.
+By July 29, 2011, no consortium had submitted a proposal in the ceremony of bidding envelopes delivery.
+Only the foreign technology suppliers attended the event arguing that no Brazilian contractors showed interest in investing in the project of construction of the railroad, a condition of bidding documents.
 The government then declared not to have given up on the project, with intentions to launch a new call for bids.
 This time the intention was to divide the bid into two parts: one for choosing the supplier of technology and one for choosing the railway constructors.

 On December 17, 2011, the government announced the completion of the new invitation for bids.
 The filing date of the new document was set for January 10, 2012, but again delayed in August 2013.
-There is still no date set for the new bidding session.

 In 2020, Governor of Rio de Janeiro Wilson Witzel stated that he's willing to resume the planning for the high-speed service soon.
-Later in March, Hyperloop TT announced that the company has plans to implement a hyperloop railway line in Brazil, which may replace the current high-speed train and connect São Paulo and Rio de Janeiro in 25 minutes.
+Later in March, Hyperloop TT announced that the company has plans to implement a hyperloop railway line in Brazil, which would be able to connect São Paulo and Rio de Janeiro in 25 minutes if implemented.
+As of 2025, the project to construct a high-speed rail line with a 1 hour and 25 minute travel time is being undertaken by TAV Brasil.